np2048/Trots/git/reset.md

 ## git log

-In order to use git reset you have to get the **id** of the commit that you want to come back.
+In order to use *git reset* you have to get the **id** of the commit that you want to come back to.
 You can obtain this information by calling:

     $ git log